celic/assignment4/README.md

 Questions:

-* RNG provides doubles, what should be the conversion to unsigned int
+* RNG provides doubles, what should be the conversion to unsigned int?

 Runs: